dcajasn/Riskfolio-Lib/docs/source/index.rst

 * Portfolio optimization with constraints based on graph information.
 * Portfolio optimization with inequality constraints on risk contributions for variance.
 * Portfolio optimization with inequality constraints on factor risk contributions for variance.
+* Portfolio optimization with integer constraints such as Cardinality on Assets and Categories, Mutually Exclusive and Join Investment.
 * Tools to build efficient frontier for 24 convex risk measures.
 * Tools to build linear constraints on assets, asset classes and risk factors.
 * Tools to build views on assets and asset classes.